In this article Ross Hauser, MD. will discuss Prolotherapy as a treatment for Morton’s Neuroma.

 Burning pains in various parts of the body are believed to be due to nerve injuries or nerve tumors, called neuromas.
 They are a noncancerous (benign) growth of nerve tissue, or a nerve entrapment.
 The most common type, called a Morton’s neuroma, occurs in a digital nerve in the foot, often between the third and fourth toes.
 It involves a thickening of tissue around a digital nerve, which may be a result of ligament or tendon weakness.

 Morton’s neuroma is typically diagnosed from the symptom of burning pain in a toe or toes.
 Although this burning pain and numbness may be due to nerve entrapment, it may also be due to problems of the ligament and tendon.

 It is quite common for people with the diagnosis of a neuroma, or nerve entrapment, to undergo multiple surgeries attempting to alleviate the entrapment.
-One individual came to us at Caring Medical with a history of 15 surgeries!
 This occurs primarily because most physicians incorrectly believe numbness is equated with a pinched nerve.
-Ligament and tendon weakness in the limb also cause chronic numbness in an extremity.
+Ligaments and tendon weakness in the limb also cause chronic numbness in an extremity.

 Despite years of experimental research and clinical investigation, the painful neuroma has remained difficult to prevent or to treat successfully when it occurs.
 More than 150 physical and chemical methods for treating neuromas have been utilized including suturing, covering with silicone caps, injecting muscle or bone with chemicals such as alcohol, and many others.